Anandhex/Tetris-training/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test with the conda environment
+4. Test with both training and graphics modes
+5. Update relevant configuration files
-5. Submit a pull request
+6. Submit a pull request

 ## Cleanup